 This life of a Chapter President is filled with to-do lists of tasks, responsibilities, and ever-present worries which can be daunting at times.
 Unfortunately, there is no magic game plan, perfect recipe, or a prescriptive model or set of steps for a Chapter President to be successful during his term.

 Specifically, Webb Academy offers a time for Chapter Presidents to have real, honest, and raw conversations with one another regarding realistically where they are as Chapter Presidents, and as chapters.
-No topic, fear, or struggle these presidents were feeling where off-limits.
+No topic, fear, or struggle was off-limits.
 They posed one another with striking questions such as “What would your campus be without your chapter?
 Would it be better, or worse?

 Ben Hopper, the Lead Facilitator for the President’s Track, said to the men, “You need to think to yourselves, ‘Webb Academy may be long hours, and I have a million more things on my mind or that I’d rather be doing… but I took an oath to be a noble and courageous gentleman, and I want to lead, and ultimately leave the chapter better.'”